 - the various campuses and the specific focus of the work performed there

 Watch this video before applying.
 It talks about expectations of the program and provides a framework for deciding if the program is right for you.
 It also discusses the application process and provides information on finding appropriate research groups.

 How to apply

 The postbac application portal is open year round, but the majority of postbacs start June - October; we recommend applying six months prior to your preferred start date.

-- the names and contact information for three references
+- References - the names and contact information of three references

-- Search databases and develop a list of NIH PIs whose work interests you.
-Note that some investigators may reach out to you to see if you are interested in working in their group.
+- Search databases and develop a list of PIs in the Intramural Research Program whose work interests you.
+Note that PIs may reach out to you to see if you are interested in working in their group.

 - Interview, virtually or in-person